Swaran Lata (actress)

 Swaran Lata (स्वर्न लता, 20 December 1924 - 8 February 2008) was a Pakistani film actress.
 She started her career in the film industry in British India and later moved to Pakistan.
-She was known as The Tragedy Queen after she proved her mettle in her emotional, tragic roles, her presence on the film screen and her moving dialogue delivery.
+She was known as The Tragedy Queen for her portrayal in emotional, tragic roles, and moving dialogue delivery.
 She worked both in Bollywood and in Pakistani cinema.

 Early life

-Swaran Lata was born into a Siyal Khatri Sikh family in Rawalpindi, British India, now in Pakistan on 20 December 1924.
+Swaran Lata was born into a Sikh family in Rawalpindi, British India, now in Pakistan on 20 December 1924.
 She did her Senior Cambridge diploma from Delhi and then joined the Academy of Music and Arts, Lucknow.
 In the early 1940s, her family moved to Bombay.
 She acted in a total of 22 movies in British India from 1942 to 1948.

 Swaran Lata later converted to Islam after she married Nazir Ahmed, a famous actor, director and producer at the time.
 She changed her name to Saeeda Bano.
 The Swaran-Nazir pair was a very creative couple, churning out many movies together both before and after the Partition of India in 1947.